gschool-blue-ocean/reference-project/README.md

 ## Development Setup

-The app can be started with two steps.
+The app can be started with two steps:

 1. `cp .env.example .env`
 1. `docker-compose up`